 Not recommended as a stand-alone test unless testing for evidence of antibody production from vaccination.

-- Separate serum from cells ASAP or within 2 hours of collection.
+Allow specimen to clot completely at room temperature.
+Separate from cells ASAP or within 2 hours of collection.
 Transfer 1 mL serum to an ARUP Standard Transport Tube.
 (Min: 0.5 mL) Parallel testing is preferred and convalescent specimens must be received within 30 days from receipt of acute specimens.
-Mark specimens plainly as "acute" or "convalescent."

 8.9 AU/mL or less: Negative - No significant level of detectable IgG mumps virus antibody.